 NJUA encourages New Jersey residents to always call 811 a few days before digging

-Trenton, NJ – This April, the New Jersey Utilities Association (NJUA) is recognizing the eighth annual National Safe Digging Month and reminding New Jersey residents to always call 811 three full business days before any digging project.
+Trenton, NJ – This month, the New Jersey Utilities Association (NJUA) is recognizing the ninth annual National Safe Digging Month and reminding New Jersey residents to always call 811 three full business days before any digging project.
 National Safe Digging Month is formally recognized by the U.S. House of Representatives and Senate.

 When calling 811, homeowners and contractors are connected to New Jersey One Call, the state’s one call center, which notifies the appropriate utility companies of the intent to dig.
 Professional locators are then sent to the requested digging site to mark the approximate locations of underground lines with flags, paint or both.
 According to the Common Ground Alliance, every six minutes an underground utility line is damaged because someone decided to dig without first calling 811.